oschwengers/asap/docker/DOCKER.md

 directories from inside the Docker container into Singularity containers ASA³P does need this **security related** `--privileged` option.

+Mounted volumes:
+* `<asap-dir>`: absolute path to downloaded and extracted ASA3P directory (asap.tar.gz)
+* `<project-dir>`: absolute path to local ASA3P project directory (containing config.xls and data subdirectory)
+* `<scratch-dir>`: optionally path to a distinct scratch/tmp dir
+* `/etc/group`: necessary to execute ASA3P as the current user instead of root within the Docker container
+* `/etc/passwd`: necessary to execute ASA3P as the current user instead of root within the Docker container

 Optional options/paramters:
 * `--rm` removes ephemeral storage (container & data within in)
 * `--name` specifies a name for this container instance